-Roots Family Chiropractic is a pediatric and prenatal chiropractic office in the Lincoln Park and Lakeview area.
+Roots Family Chiropractic is a pediatric and prenatal chiropractic office in Chicago, IL and Crown Point, IN.
 Dr. Tom Williams, owner and chiropractor, is an expert in working with women during all stages of their pregnancy journey.
 He believes that every woman should be supported in achieving the birth they desire, and knows that he can do so by providing quality chiropractic care through the Webster Technique, education, and empowerment!

 What is the Webster Technique?